publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch43/schVIII/m__us_usc_t25_s4224.md

     (b) __Notice of reasons for determination of noncompliance__

-    If the Secretary determines that a plan submitted under [section 4223 of this title][/us/usc/t25/s4223] does not comply with the requirements of that section, the Secretary shall specify in the notice under subsection (a) of this section—
+    If the Secretary determines that a plan submitted under [section 4223 of this title][/us/usc/t25/s4223] does not comply with the requirements of that section, the Secretary shall specify in the notice under subsection (a)—

         (1) the reasons for noncompliance; and